On the Geometric Ergodicity of Hamiltonian Monte Carlo: Results for an position-independent integration time

-Although it is in some sense trivial, Example \ref{ex:irr} highlights that establishing $\pi$-irreducibility is not so straightforward here as for Metropolis--Hastings methods based on random walks or overdamped Langevin diffusions.
-In essence the problem is that the third and last terms on the right-hand side of (\ref{eqn:mprop}) are \emph{both} random, and if the model is of a certain type and the parameters chosen in a particular manner then these can interact in a very undesirable way.
-The above case is the discrete time analogue to integrating the harmonic oscillator over precisely one period [e.g. \cite{leimkuhler2004simulating}].
+It is known (e.g. \citep{cances2007theoretical}) that establishing $\pi$-irreducibility is not so straightforward in the case of HMC as for Metropolis--Hastings methods based on random walks or Langevin diffusions.
+The canonical example where the system becomes reducible is integrating the harmonic oscillator over precisely one period (e.g. \citep{leimkuhler2004simulating}).
+We show this in the supplementary material \citep{supplement}.

-The observation noted here and elsewhere that HMC in the case $L=1$ corresponds to MALA, for which irreducibility is established in \cite{roberts1996exponential}, can be exploited to alleviate these issues and establish $\pi$-irreducibility of HMC under the following assumption.
+The observation noted here and elsewhere that HMC in the case $L=1$ corresponds to MALA, for which irreducibility is established in \citep{roberts1996exponential}, can be exploited to alleviate these issues and establish $\pi$-irreducibility of HMC under the following assumption.

-\textbf{A1} {\itshape The distribution $\mathfrak{L}(\cdot)$ is such that $\mathbb{P}_{\mathfrak{L}}[L=1]>0$, and for any fixed $(x_0,p_0)\in \R^{2d}$ and $\e>0$, and that there is an $s <\infty$ such that $\mathbb{E}_\mathfrak{L} [e^{s\|x_{L\e}\|}]<\infty$.} When assumption \textbf{A1} holds then the fact that HMC produces an ergodic Markov chain can be straightforwardly invoked from existing MALA results [\cite{roberts1996exponential}].
-The idea of randomising the integration time is commonly recommended for practical applications of the method [e.g. \cite{neal2011mcmc,girolami2011riemann}], and more theoretical motivation for doing so is given in \cite{betancourt2016identifying}.
+\textbf{A1} {\itshape The distribution $\mathfrak{L}(\cdot)$ is such that $\mathbb{P}_{\mathfrak{L}}[L=1]>0$, and for any fixed $(x_0,p_0)\in \R^{2d}$ and $\e>0$, and that there is an $s <\infty$ such that $\mathbb{E}_\mathfrak{L} [e^{s\|x_{L\e}\|}]<\infty$.} When assumption \textbf{A1} holds then the fact that HMC produces an ergodic Markov chain can be straightforwardly invoked from existing MALA results \citep{roberts1996exponential}.
+The idea of randomising the integration time is commonly recommended for practical applications of the method (e.g. \citep{neal2011mcmc,girolami2011riemann}), and more theoretical motivation for doing so is given in \citep{betancourt2016identifying}.
 The finite exponential expectation condition is needed to ensure that the Lyapunov function used to prove geometric ergodicity is valid.
 One simple way to ensure this in practice (under the additional assumptions imposed on the potential $U$ in the next subsection) is that $\mathbb{P}_{\mathfrak{L}}[L>l]=0$ for some fixed $l<\infty$, though weaker conditions than this are also possible.

-\begin{rem} Assumption \textbf{A1} can be viewed as the discrete time analogue to the the exponential integration time assumption made in \cite{bou2015randomized}, and in many respects serves a similar purpose.
-Similar conditions are also exploited to prove $\pi-$irreducibility results in \cite{cances2007theoretical}. \end{rem}
+\begin{rem} Assumption \textbf{A1} can be viewed as the discrete time analogue to the the exponential integration time assumption made in \citep{bou2015randomized}, and in many respects serves a similar purpose.
+Similar conditions are also exploited to prove $\pi-$irreducibility results in \citep{cances2007theoretical}. \end{rem}